ITNaveen/interview-questions-NT/kubernetes/part-1.md

 Applications – Services or workloads interacting with the Kubernetes API.
 Do Admission Controllers Affect All Requests?
 No. Admission Controllers only impact changes to the cluster.
 They do not interfere with read-only actions like getting or listing resources.

+# some of the parameters -
+1️⃣ Allowed Container Image Registries → Restrict pods to use only approved image sources (e.g., mycompany.registry.com/*).
+2️⃣ Mandatory Resource Requests & Limits → Ensure all pods define CPU and memory requests/limits to prevent overuse.
+3️⃣ Restrict Namespace Deletion → Block deletion of critical namespaces like kube-system or production.
+4️⃣ Enforce Specific Labels & Annotations → Require objects (pods, deployments) to have mandatory labels like env=production.

 ✔ They Act On:
 Creating resources (e.g., kubectl create pod)